-- Prompt the user for a query (SELECT). - Store the query in a host-language variable.
+- Prompt the user for a query (SELECT). - Store the guery in a host-language variable.

-- Issue a prepare statement that uses the host-language variable to describe the query results in an XSQLDA. - Declare a cursor using the query alias.
+- Issue a PREPARE statement that uses the host-language variable to describe the query results in an XSQLDA. - Declare a cursor using the query alias.

-The complete syntax for DECLARE CURSOR in DSQL is:
+The complete syntax for declare cursor in DSQL is:

-DECLARE cursorname cursor For queryname;
+DECLARE cursorname cursor for queryname;